What You Should Know

 COMPUTER USAGE POLICY – According to the School District’s Computing and Internet Acceptable Use Policy, the District’s computer network, including the Internet, cannot be used to access material that is profane or obscene, that advocates illegal acts, or that advocates violence or discrimination towards other people.
 Violations will be handled according to the Code of Student Conduct.

 I.D.
-CARDS – Students must carry their I.D. card at all times.
+CARDS – Students must wear their I.D. card at all times.
 I.D. cards are key for student movement throughout the building.
 New students will be issued a card early in the school year.
 Lost I.D. cards can be replaced at a charge of $5.00.
 Any student reporting to school without their I.D. will be charged $1.00 for a temporary I.D.
-Unless the student has purchased a new I.D. card, any student who is provided with a temporary I.D. must serve a detention that afternoon.

 DISCIPLINE OFFICES, PROCEDURES, AND DETENTIONS – Students will be referred to the Dean’s Office that serves their Academy for violations of the Code of Student Conduct.
 If a parent conference is required, students will not be admitted into the building until the parent conference takes place.
-Parent conferences will only be held from 9:00 AM to 11:00 AM.
-Parents and guardians arriving after 11:00 AM will have to take the student home and return the next day.
-No exceptions will be made.
 If a detention is assigned, the student will be provided with a detention slip indicating the date, time, and location of the detention.
 Any student who receives a suspension will be provided with a letter for the parent indicating the specific violation of the Code of Student Conduct as well as the date and time of the reinstatement conference which the parent/guardian must attend.

 DISCIPLINE ISSUES INCLUDING ACT 26 VIOLATIONS – Students who cut classes, disrupt classes, fight, steal, threaten students or teachers, use foul language, or participate in any activity that is disruptive to our educational program or positive learning environment will be dealt with according to the guidelines in the Code of Student Conduct.
 Referral to the police and legal charges will occur in cases of possession of narcotics, alcohol, weapons, drinking, disorderly conduct, theft, assault, vandalism, graffiti, and other serious offenses.
 A violation of Act 26 of the state legislature will result in an arrest, suspension, transfer, and possibly expulsion.
 Act 26 violations include possession or use of a weapon, drugs or alcohol or any other act of violence on school property including willful injury to any person.